peter-evance/school-management-system/README.md

 # School Management System

 ## Overview

-The School Management System is a comprehensive web application designed to streamline various administrative tasks within educational institutions.
-It provides features for student and teacher enrollment, grade tracking, and class scheduling.
+A collaborative effort by ALX Software Engineering students to develop a School Management System.
+This web application, built with Django and React, aims to streamline administrative tasks within educational institutions.
+Features include student enrollment, grade tracking, and efficient class scheduling.

 ## Features